 |Less than half-time||1-5 hours per semester|

 Recipients of federal financial aid are asked to sign an authorization to permit all sources of federal student aid to be used for payment of current college charges.
 This authorization will be included in your Billing Statement from the SMC Business Office.
 This authorization remains in effect unless you present a written request that it be rescinded to the Business Office.
 If you have questions about this authorization, call the College Business Office at (864) 587-4234.
-Recipients of the SC LIFE Scholarship and/or SC Tuition Grants are required to sign a separate certification, which is printable from the Printable Forms section of the SMC Financial Aid web page.
-A paper copy may be mailed to you by the Office of Financial Aid.
+Recipients of the SC LIFE Scholarship and/or SC Tuition Grant are required to sign a separate certification, which is available to electronically sign via your Student Portal.

 Also, by reading these terms, you verify that you are not in default or do not owe a refund or repayment of any federal or state financial aid (State scholarships/grants, Federal Pell Grant, a Supplemental Educational Opportunity Grant, or Federal Direct Loan).
 If you are in default or owe a refund, you may lose eligibility of federal and/or state financial aid.

 - The interest rate on Federal Direct Subsidized and Unsubsidized Loans first disbursed on or after July 1, 2021, and before July 1, 2022, is fixed at 3.73%*